ccatto/dev-handbook-catto/Testing/node.md

-# Node Testing

-# Node.js Testing - Developer Handbook
+# Node.js Testing - Catto Developer Handbook

 Testing is a **critical part of Node.js development** to ensure that applications are reliable, maintainable, and scalable.
 Node.js supports **unit, integration, and end-to-end (E2E) testing**, leveraging both JavaScript and TypeScript testing frameworks.